coded-aesthetics/bartolome-ble-toolkit/examples/EXAMPLES_GUIDE.md

 This guide explains how to run the example applications in the Bartolome BLE Toolkit.

-## 🚨 Important: Running Examples
+## 🚀 Running Examples

-Due to Go workspace configuration, examples must be run with the `GOWORK=off` environment variable to avoid module conflicts.
+Examples can now be run directly without any special configuration.
+The workspace has been removed and the BLE manager has been simplified for better reliability.

 ## 📋 Prerequisites